ahmedcodein/word_guesser/README.md

 The game has the potential to extend its capabilities to include additional options and features, for instance:

+1. Instead of exiting the game completely, the game can go back to the general welcome screen with two options displayed on that screen.
+The first is to display the instructions once again and the second option is to jump directly into the difficulty selection
-1. Extending the difficulty levels to cover words with 4, 7 letters or more
+2. Extending the difficulty levels to cover words with 4, 7 letters
 2. More languages can be included to reach larger base of players who are interested to play the game in other languages
 3. A score to count the number of guessed words with each round